A mutual exchange is when two or more tenants exchange (swap) their homes.

 - Print the Applicant’s Property Checklist and take it with you to inspect your exchange partner's home because we'll ask you to agree to taking over the home in whatever condition it is now in.
 Complete the checklist during your inspection.
-If your applications proceeds we will ask you to send us this form.

 When you're satisfied about the condition of the property you will be taking over and sure you can afford the running costs please complete the online application form below.

 All households involved in the exchange will have to complete this application process before we can consider your request.
 If the information we need is not supplied your application will be delayed.
 Please do not arrange removals until we confirm that it is safe to do so.

 What happens after I've submitted my application?

 We’ll let you know the outcome within 42 days of receiving your application (provided we have received all the information we need) and you shouldn’t make any arrangements to move until all landlords involved have confirmed their approval.

 We’ll arrange to inspect your property as well as the property you want to exchange with (if it's within the area where we have housing).
 Everyone involved in the exchange is welcome to attend these inspections so we can answer any questions you may have.